WHY CLOCALMIC?

 HOW IS GLOCALMIC DEVELOPED?

-GlocalMIC unfolds in two main steps: first, it develops a practical framework to define and assess what “crisis preparedness to protect migrants” means at the city level through concrete dimensions and indicators applicable across different urban contexts; second, it maps and compares how selected global cities perform in practice in order to identify enabling and constraining factors shaping preparedness and protection during crises.
-By focusing on preparedness rather than only emergency response, the project contributes to ongoing discussions on anticipatory governance, urban resilience, inclusive crisis management, and multi-level migration governance.
+GlocalMIC unfolds in two main steps: first, it develops a practical framework to define and assess what “crisis preparedness to protect migrants” means at the city level through concrete dimensions and indicators applicable across different urban contexts; second, it maps and compares how selected global cities perform in practice to identify enabling and constraining factors shaping preparedness and protection during crises.